dewyman/TALON-paper-2019/README.md

 You can find the paper here:

-## Reference files
+## refs
-Contains instructions for downloading reference genomes, GENCODE annotations, etc. Also includes scripts we used to prepare input files for TranscriptClean and TALON initializations.
+Contains instructions for downloading reference genomes, GENCODE annotations, and variant files.
+Also includes scripts we used to prepare input files for TranscriptClean and TALON initializations.

+## analysis_scripts
+Mostly visualization scripts for plotting things like gene/transcript expression correlations etc.